-They’re generally between $4,000 and $5,000, but some offer financing, and company sponsored schools may provide free training to drivers who work for them after graduation.
+Company sponsored schools may provide low to no cost training to drivers who agree to work for them after graduation.

-And this way pays for your CDL training and the costs are minimal to none.
+This style of truck driving training pays for your CDL training with the costs being minimal to none.

 How Long Does it Take to Get a CDL?

 Drivers in training are only required to wait two weeks between getting their learner’s permits and taking their final CDL tests.